A Critique of Marylin Agee's Two Rapture theory.

 The following is a critique of Marilyn Agee's "Two Raptures" which can be found in it's entirety on her web site at: http://www.kiwi.net/~mjagee/2rapt.html.
-I usually don't even bother with false prophets unless they are teaching another gospel or distorting the message of salvation which Marilyn Agee does as I will show below.
-(Marilyn's comments are in teal and mine in regular type.
-The scriptures I have referenced are from the NIV in bold teal.)
+I usually don't even bother with false prophets unless they are teaching another gospel or distorting the message of salvation which Marilyn Agee does, as I will show below.

-The wrath of God does not begin at the end of the Great Tribulation but when Christ opens the first seal in Revelation 6 when the AntiChrist is revealed.
+Contrary to what Agee believes, the wrath of God does not begin at the end of the Great Tribulation but when Christ opens the first seal in Revelation 6, when the AntiChrist is revealed.
 At first, this appears as a good thing--he comes riding on a white horse (like a hero), with no bow (in peace) and begins to conquer the earth (apparently in peace).
-However this is still the beginning of judgment and relates back to when Scripture indicates we will be deceived by the Antichrist during the endtimes.
+However this is still the beginning of judgment and relates back to when Scripture indicates those who endure the Tribulation will be deceived by the Antichrist during

 "There are also two views concerning the Pre-Trib Rapture.
 Some think that every Christian will go in the Rapture.
 It is the Body of Christ, and they say not a finger will be left behind.
 Others think that it will be a partial Rapture and that it is possible for a believer to be left behind.
 I believe that the Philadelphian group of Revelation 3:7-13 will go in the first Rapture, and that the Laodicean group of Rev. 3:14-22 will be left behind at that time.
 However, they will be taken up with the Tribulation saints at the end of the shortened Tribulation."